 For a full breakdown and to see how your salary would progress as a graphic designer, check out our Complete Graphic Designer Salary Breakdown.

 This brings us nicely on to our next point: growth.
 As a graphic designer, you’ll quickly find yourself progressing up through the workplace.
 If you’re working in a studio, you would usually start as a junior designer before working your way up to mid-weight designer, senior designer and finally creative director.
 Similarly in-house, you can progress from being a junior designer to a design manager in just a couple of years.

 Finally, becoming a graphic designer gives you the opportunity to be creative day in, day out and create incredible work that you can be proud to call yours for the rest of your career.

 Hopefully you now know all the steps to becoming a graphic designer and are ready to go headfirst into your new career!
 You won’t regret it, trust us—we have hundreds of graduates who were once in your shoes and are now working in graphic design all over the world.
 It’s an amazing, fulfilling career for any creative person and you won’t believe the things you’ll be able to create once you take the leap.

-Want to follow in their footsteps?
-Then come on board, our full-time, part-time and online graphic design courses are open for enrolments now.
+Want to fast track your graphic design career?
+Join our graphic design BootCamp, online or on camous.
 You’ll learn to become a graphic designer and embark on a new career in just three months to nine months.
 What are you waiting for?